leancodepl/corelibrary/docs/cqrs/pipeline/adding_custom_middlewares.md

     }
 ```

+Moreover, CoreLibrary provides extension methods for `HttpContext`, which can be useful when creating middlewares:

+* `GetCQRSEndpoint()`: This method allows access to metadata about the endpoint, providing details such as object types, result types, and handler types involved in the request.

+* `GetCQRSRequestPayload()`: By using this `HttpContext` extension method, you can retrieve information about the request payload and the execution result, if the request was handled.

-Then, you can integrate `EmployeeBlockerMiddleware` into the pipeline as follows:
+After configuration above, you can integrate `EmployeeBlockerMiddleware` into the pipeline as follows:

 ```csharp
     protected override void ConfigureApp(IApplicationBuilder app)